 Tides & Transformation Exhibition – Fishermen’s Bend

-Tides and Transformation features works by Angelina Mirabito and Samuel Galloway, created during their artist residency at The Gladstone in Fishermans Bend, alongside contributions from other local artists connected to the area.
+Tides and Transformation features works by Angelina Mirabito, created during her artist residency at The Gladstone in Fishermans Bend.

 Rooted in place and process, this exhibition explores themes of repurposing, transformation, and environment, responding to the unique character and layered history of Fishermans Bend — a landscape shaped by industry, erosion, and renewal.